 LIPOIC ACID- has many proven topical uses, as well as internal ones.
 Our lipoic acid levels fall as we age.
 This is one of the most important supplements to use for diabetes and blood sugar disorders.
 100 mg per jar.
 The supports your scalp metabolism and re-stores youthful dermal levels of lipoic acid.

 PROGESTERONE- is not a feminine hormone at all, since it opposes and balances excess estrogens in both men and women.
 Estradiol and estrone are the feminizing hormones.
 Men over 50 generally have more estrogen in their blood than their postmenopausal wives!
-This excess estrogen is a basic cause of baldness, obesity, impotence and other male aging problems.
+This excess estrogen is a basic cause of baldness, obesity, cancers, diabetes, impotence, and other male aging problems.
 Supplemental progesterone has shown medical benefits in men with prostate disease and other conditions.
 30 mg per jar of real USP progesterone per jar.
 A very anti-inflammatory hormone.

 VITAMIN E- is one of the most important vitamins for healthy skin.
 The internal and external uses of vitamin E have been known for decades now.
 30 IU per jar which is the Recommended Daily Allowance.
 Vitamin E is very good for your skin and scalp.

 QUERCETIN- is a powerful antioxidant found in our daily food.
 The potential topical uses of this are very promising and are just starting to be investigated.
 This is a very underutilized and effective antioxidant.
 The published literatures on the internal benefits are most impressive.
 10 mg per jar, which equals more than the average daily dietary intake.
 More is not better.

 MELATONIN- is the anti-aging and anti-oxidant hormone that regulates our biological clock.
 The anti-aging and healing properties of melatonin are being clinically demonstrated all over the world.
 Finally we have seen this has dramatic topical powers for better skin health.
 Melatonin almost disappears in our blood and our skin as we age, and falls from the time we are in our teens.
 3,000 mcg per jar.